 The Resilience Toolkit includes links to step-by-step instructions for leading well-being activities with your team.

 - Click: on a topic below and try it out with your team

 - Customize: If it helps, think of the tools like a recipe; we’ve provided the ingredients, you can pick the activity that best suits your team needs.

 - Contact us: We know this is harder than it looks.
+Many of these exercises may lead to vulnerable sharing and thus require time and sensitive, supportive facilitation.
 We are here to help answer questions, facilitate a practice with your team, or shadow and give feedback as you lead (firstname.lastname@example.org).

 This quick self-assessment shares action items for self- and team-care.
 Remember, it’s okay to be at any stage of the continuum.
 This is about self-awareness, getting needs met, preventing symptoms from worsening and engaging in practical ways to bounce back.

 Using prompts to check-in during meetings, team huddles, hand-offs, etc. is a simple way to help each other reconnect to purpose, be more present and focused, connect to each other, and be more engaged at work.
 Checking-in also creates time and space to process events and experiences in a helpful, adaptive way.

 Feeling Stressed?
 Try the STOP practice right now.
 This simple breathing practice can help quickly calm your nerves.

 T — Take a deep breath

 O — Observe your body, thoughts, feelings, emotions, and physical sensations